 Pineapple, lime, and ginger are also key ingredients in this fizzy recipe from Hello Glow, only in this instance, they're mixed with champagne and coconut water to create a drink that's festive and refreshing.
 Ana Stanciu recommends using a cocktail shaker to combine the lime and pineapple juices, ginger, and honey, and then filtering it all to remove the pulp.
 "Strain the liquid into serving glasses and top with champagne," she says.

-Let's say that you're looking for a margarita with bold color and flavor.
-This option from Jessica Merchant at How Sweet Eats is perfect since its use of frozen strawberries, pineapple juice, and lime juice creates an irresistible hue.
-And when those shades and flavors are mixed with Grand Marnier and silver tequila, then it really becomes a party.
-"Pour mixture into the glass, then fill with a lime wedge, pineapple wedge and crushed iced," she says.
+If you're looking for a margarita with bold color and flavor, this option from Jessica Merchant at How Sweet Eats is perfect since its use of frozen strawberries, pineapple juice, and lime juice creates an irresistible hue.
+When those shades and flavors are mixed with Grand Marnier and silver tequila, it really becomes a party.
+"Pour mixture into the glass, then fill with a lime wedge, pineapple wedge, and crushed iced," she says.
 "Top it off with the pineapple juice and another lime."

-How's arugula and pineapple for an unexpected cocktail combination?
-That's the case Salt and Wind is making with this recipe, which mixes those flavors with agave syrup, bitters, white rum, and lime juice for a complex finish.
+This unexpected pineapple and arugula cocktail from Salt and Wind mixes those flavors with agave syrup, bitters, white rum, and lime juice for a complex finish.
 "Pineapple and arugula aren't really flavors I've ever thought of combining, never mind in a daiquiri," Aida Mollenkamp says.
-"But I was more than convinced when I tried it at SY Kitchen on my recent day trip to Santa Ynez and now it's the go-to unexpected drink I shake up for company."
+"But I was more than convinced when I tried it at SY Kitchen on my recent day trip to Santa Ynez, and now it's the go-to unexpected drink I shake up for company."